bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?
 2. What is an event?
 3. What is an event listener?
+4. Why would we convert a NodeList into an Array?
 5. What is a component?

 ## Challenge